Ethanol and Energy Security

 Chart courtesy of the U.S. Department of Energy

-According to a 2008 study by the U.S. Department of Agriculture (USDA), ethanol returns 2.3 BTUs for every 1 BTU of energy inputs.
+According to a 2024 study by the Renewable Fuels Association (RFA), ethanol returns 2.8 BTUs for every 1 BTU of energy inputs.
 By comparison, conventional gasoline returns only 0.8 BTUs for every BTU of energy inputs.

 To learn more form the Department of Energy on the energy balance of ethanol, please click here.